So You Want A Dog, Now What?

-Matilda is one of Leia’s first puppies.
+Matilda is one Imogene’s sisters.
 In this photo she is 8 months old and gave several alerts to her owners POTS episodes at an amusement park.
 Proof positive that our puppies are incredibly smart, adaptable and transition well into service work.

 Testimony: With Koira telling that he needed his medication, he dislocated nothing.
 Zero.
 Because he never even got the paralysis… It was amazing.

 Whats The Difference Between A Service Dog Academy Puppy and A Puppy From A Traditional Breeder?